Puppy Training Tips

 If you choose another location other than your bedroom for your puppy’s crate, you will want to think about that particular environment.
 Remember that your puppy’s crate is supposed to be a pleasant and peaceful location.
 So do not place your puppy’s crate in a dingy spot or a noisy spot.
 Think about what happens during the day and how that will affect your puppy.
 Is the area noisy?
 Is there enough light, natural or artificial, to be comforting?
 Is there too much light that might be glaring and uncomfortable?
 All that said, you can have more than one crate in your house.
 Maybe you have a crate in your bedroom and a second crate in the main part of the house for easy access during quick crating times while you are home.

 What to put inside the crate depends on your puppy’s chewing habits.
 Because puppies tend to do a lot of chewing and it can be dangerous and risky to leave bedding inside your puppy’s crate for your puppy to chew and swallow, I suggest introducing bedding gradually.
 The same would apply to leaving a toy or chew toy with your puppy.
 You will want to ensure first that your puppy can safely interact with his toys before leaving him unattended with one.
+Ensure your puppy always has access to fresh water.

 Setting the right mood can increase your chances that your puppy will like his crating experience.
 This topic goes back to your crate location choice.
 Again, look for a place that is not noisy.
 I never recommend placing a puppy crate next to a window unless you pull the blinds or shades.
-The outside world is full activities such as children playing and small animals moving about.
+The outside world is full of activities such as children playing and small animals moving about.
 If your puppy can view this from the crate it can cause anxiety or even agitation so to promote healthy sleeping habits make sure the view from the crate is limited.

 Warmth is important to encourage your puppy to sleep.
 Make sure the room your puppy is sleeping in is comfortable and not chilly.
 Once you are confident that your puppy will not chew his bedding, a nice plush dog bed and blankets are perfect for inside your puppy’s crate.